Overview

 🚗 Getting There

-The Temple of Literature is in Đống Đa district, approximately 2km southwest of Hoàn Kiếm Lake in central Hanoi.
-On foot from the Old Quarter, the walk takes about 25-30 minutes through the French Quarter.
-By taxi or Grab from Hoàn Kiếm takes 10 minutes.
-Several bus routes pass on Quốc Tử Giám street.
-The site is on Văn Miếu Street with the main entrance clearly marked - parking for motorbikes is available on the surrounding streets.
+The Temple of Literature is in Đống Đa district, about 2km southwest of Hoàn Kiếm Lake.
+Walking from the Old Quarter takes 25-30 minutes through the French Quarter.
+Grab or taxi from Hoàn Kiếm is around 10 minutes.
+Several bus routes run along Quốc Tử Giám street.
+The main entrance is on Văn Miếu Street, clearly signed.
+Motorbike parking is available on surrounding streets.

 What to Expect